Emergence of Floquet edge states in the coupled Su-Schrieffer-Heeger model: model

 Upon introduction of the ansatz $\Psi(t)=e^{i\epsilon t}\Phi(t)$ into the time-dependent Schr\"odinger equation, one gets a time independent evolution equation of the Floquet states: $\mathcal{H}\Phi(t)=\epsilon\Phi(t)$, with the Floquet Hamiltonian $\mathcal{H}=i\partial_t-H(t)$.
 Then, one performs a Fourier expansion and obtains an infinite dimensional eigenvalue equation whose solutions give the aforementioned quasi energy spectrum of the problem.
 Interestingly, the main physical features of a periodically driven system are obtained from the Floquet spectrum and Floquet states.

 Thus, we now discuss the solutions of the quasi energy spectrum for the driven coupled SSH model, first discussing the finite size sample with $N=10$ sites, corresponding to $20$ dimers, which is a long enough sample to get the main results reported here.
 Following reference\cite{dal2015floquet}, we have restricted the solution to the first harmonic corrections to the static Hamiltonian.
 These harmonics correspond to the Fourier expansion of the periodic Hamiltonian in the frequency realm and are also term side bands since, as it was described in the description of the Floquet theory, they are connected to the periodic nature of the quasi energy spectrum.
-In order to qualitatively differentiate the coupled chains from the uncoupled situation, we have set the interchain coupling term to $c=0.1w$ ($c=w$) to model weakly (strongly) coupled chains.
-In the following results, the amplitude of the driving is set to $g=0.25c$ and the frequency value to $\hbar\Omega=4c/3$.

-Hence, we consider \figurename{2}, where we show the results for the strongly coupled chains.
-Panel (a) and (b) show the quasi energy spectrum without flat bands of the undriven Hamiltonian described in reference\cite{li2017topological}, for the parameter configurations $v=w$ and $w=v+c$ respectively.
+We stress that restriction to first harmonic contributions gives the correct physical picture in the high frequency regime since the the modes get uncoupled for this off resonant scenario.
+As expected, at intermediate and low frequencies higher order harmonics should be included as their contribution becomes more relevant to modify the physical properties of the system.
+In order to differentiate the coupled chains from the uncoupled situation, we have set the interchain coupling term $c=w$ to model strongly coupled chains.
+In addition, the amplitude of the driving is set to $g=0.25c$ and the frequency value to $\hbar\Omega=4c/3$.
+Hence, we consider \figurename{2}.
+Panel (a) and (b) show the quasi energy spectrum without edge states of the undriven Hamiltonian described in reference\cite{li2017topological}, for the parameter configurations $v=w$ and $w=v+c$ respectively.
 For the undriven coupled chains, Li et al\cite{li2017topological} derived the effective static bulk Hamiltonian (see next section), and establish the conditions for topologically trivial and nontrivial static phases.
 For this purpose, they define

 from which the winding number is obtained as

 Upon integration, the winding number reads

 Within this context, the interpretation of the winding number is given in terms of the loop in momentum space associated to the reciprocal space representation of the bulk Hamiltonian of the system.
 As it is described in the following section, it is calculated to fully characterize any emergent topological phases.